sm::mat44

 where F

-hints that the template arg is usually a floating point type (although it may be any signed arithmetic type).
+must be a floating point type.
 The data is stored in an std::array

 in column-major format; the left-most column of the matrix is stored in the first 4 elements of the array.